Foundation Course in acting

 Applications for entry in September 2017 have now closed

 1. I am under 18, can I apply to RADA?

-Candidates must be at least 18 when the Foundation in Acting programme starts.
-We do offer opportunities for young people under 18: these include the RADA Youth Company, Young Actors' Workshops, Summer Schools and Shakespeare Awards.
+Candidates must be at least 18 when the Foundation Course in Acting starts.
+We do offer opportunities for young people under 18: these include the RADA Youth Company, Evening and Weekend Short Courses (16-20), Spring and Summer Short Courses and Shakespeare Awards.